NI-Web-Infra-Team/.github/profile/README.md

 You can be part of Navinfo Open Source, whether it be through ✍️ content contributions, ⚙️ engineering, or ↔️ translation work.
 The Navinfo Open Source project welcomes contributions from everyone who shares our goals and wants to contribute constructively and respectfully within our community. 🧘‍♂️

 ### ✉️ Get in touch
-You can communicate with the Navinfo Open Source team and community through discussions on [GitHub](https://github.com/orgs/Navinfo-CN/discussions).
+You can communicate with the NI Open Source team and community through discussions on [GitHub](https://github.com/orgs/NI-Web-Infra-Team/discussions).